mmu-webdesign/l4-WPD-web-term-2/rwd-week-1.md

 * Colours
 * Typography

-Following the worksheet included under week 1's Moodle entry, use websites and social media for your inspiration but also you will need to take accounts of your 6 photographs (if these are available).
+Following the worksheet included under week 1's Moodle entry, use websites and social media for your inspiration, but you will also need to take accounts of your 6 photographs (if these are available).
 Sample some of the colours from these various sources, looking for a theme.
 Also start to think about a 'hero' image.
 Do you already have a suitable image?
 Do you need to create one?

 The influences may be digital or physical.